-(a) This part of the examination starts with a one to two minute presentation by the candidate on a topic of their choice which they will have prepared in advance, though it should not be pre-learnt.
+(a) This part of the examination starts with a one to two minute presentation by the candidate on a topic of their choice which they will have prepared in advance.
 The teacher/Examiner will follow up the presentation with specific questions on the topic bringing the total time for the Topic Presentation and Topic Conversation to approximately 5 minutes.

-- www.papaCambridge.com (b) It is not expected that all candidates within a Centre will prepare the same topic.
+- (b) It is not expected that all candidates within a Centre will prepare the same topic.
 Can be encouraged to choose a topic in which they have a personal interest.
-Suitable subbe, for example: 'School life', 'Hobbies and pastimes' (general or specific), 'My country' another country', 'My ambitions', 'Holidays'.
+Suitable subjudy, for example: 'School life', 'Hobbies and pastimes' (general or specific), 'My country', another country', 'My ambitions', 'Holidays'.
 Topics dealing with politics or social and econ issues are ambitious for this level of achievement and may disadvantage candidates if they not possess the linguistic skills and maturity of ideas which such topics necessitate.
 Candidates should not be allowed to present 'Myself' or 'My life' as topics as these can often pre-empt the General Conversation section. - (c) Candidates may use illustrative material, e.g. photographs, if this seems appropriate to their topic, but are not allowed to use written notes of any kind. - (d) The teacher/Examiner must allow the candidate to speak for one to two minutes uninterrupted on their chosen topic before starting the Topic Conversation.
 Where a candidate has been talking for two minutes and shows no sign of finishing their Topic Presentation, the teacher/Examiner must interrupt and start the Topic Conversation. - (e) In the Topic Conversation, candidates should be able to respond to the teacher/Examiner's questions in a spontaneous and natural manner.
-It is the extent to which candidates can manipulate their prepared material according to the needs of the teacher/Examiner that determines their marks: candidates must not be allowed to deliver a prepared monologue or a series of obviously prepared replies. - (f) The teacher/Examiner must try to extend the candidate as far as possible by giving them the opportunity to provide opinions and justifications and use a variety of tenses.
-Candidates who do not show that they are able to convey past and future meaning cannot be awarded a mark in the Satisfactory band or above on Scale (b) (see Table B of the Marking Instructions).
+It is the extent to which candidates can manipulate their prepared material according to the needs of the teacher/Examiner that determines their marks: candidates must not be allowed to deliver a prepared monologue or a series of obviously prepared replies. - (f) The teacher/Examiner must try to extend the candidate as far as possible by giving them the opportunity to provide opinions and justifications and use a variety of time frames.
 In order to extend the candidate as far as possible, the teacher/Examiner should probe, explore, ask for explanations, enlargements, descriptions (how? when? why? tell me a bit more about...etc.).